-Scottsdale is a shopper's paradise with numerous upscale and outlet malls plus boutiques galore.
-"Old Town" Scottsdale, located in the historic center of the city, is abound with Native American specialty and gift shops.
-One will find ethnic indian jewelry, art, pottery, handmade crafts, clothing and even medicinal ointments in this shopping mecca.
-When purchasing souvenirs, invariably, I seek to select something unique; an object I will enjoy that represents the culture of the place I am visiting.
+Not only is Scottsdale home to numerous upscale stores, outlet malls, and boutiques galore, but "Old Town" Scottsdale, located in the historic center of the city, is abound with Native American specialty and gift shops.
+Here, you can find ethnic Native American jewelry, art, pottery, handmade crafts, clothing and even medicinal ointments in this shopping mecca.
+When purchasing souvenirs, invariably, I try to find something unique; an object I will enjoy that represents the culture of the place I am visiting.
 Besides two inexpensive turquoise and coral jewelry sets, I ended up acquiring a "Native American fetish," an item I knew nothing about prior to my Scottsdale trip.

-From their beginnings, Native American indians have used fetishes to help control the negative forces of nature and man that affected their lives.
+From their beginnings, Native Americans have used fetishes to help control the negative forces of nature and man that affected their lives.
 The earliest fetishes were called Ahlashiwe, naturally formed stones that looked like animals or people who were believed to have been turned to stone.
-Another strong indian superstition is animals possess a "spiritual" force that can either help or hurt humans.
-Indians think fetishes should be chosen for their usefulness.
+Another belief is that animals possess a "spiritual" force that can either help or hurt humans.
+Native Americans think fetishes should be chosen for their usefulness.
 Frogs foster fertility, bears give strength, buffalos help with endurance, as well as, turtles promote long life are some examples of the animal symbols and their spiritual significance.

 When selecting a fetish, one should choose a fetish that appeals to them aesthetically and correspondingly, one that has a special purpose or symbolic meaning.
 Not knowing the mystical qualities of each animal, I asked the shop owners numerous questions trying to zero in on the fetish I should purchase.
 Accordingly, I was overwhelmed with the variety and choices that where available.
 Thus, I decided to look for a fetish that appealed, first, to me visually and second, I hoped this selection would have some spiritual significance for my inner life.
 Frustrated, I searched the entire afternoon but found nothing I wanted to buy.
 Bears, buffalos, frogs, snakes; nothing really "hit me in the heart."